-Ethereum is the platform in which apps (websites, businesses, apps) can be built on top of.
-We’ve already seen the explosion of NFT’s using ERC721s tokens and this is only the beginning.
+Ethereum is the platform on which apps (websites, businesses, apps) can be built on top of.
+We’ve already seen the explosion of NFTs using ERC721s tokens and this is only the beginning.

 DeFi is the financial industry that is being built using Ethereum as a platform.

-Smart contracts help you exchange money, shares or anything of value in a transparent, conflict-free way while avoiding the needs for a middleman.
+Smart contracts help you exchange money, shares, or anything of value in a transparent, conflict-free way while avoiding the need for a middleman.

 While blockchain acts like a database, confirming that transactions have taken place.
 Smart contracts execute predetermined conditions like executing on “if/then,” protocols.

 If all property details, including key information about ownership history and titles, were stored on a blockchain, buyers and sellers could easily access it.
-Already you can do this with NFT’s, seeing price history, ownership etc — each house would be it’s own NFT for example.
+You can do this with NFTs, seeing price history, ownership, etc — each house would be its own NFT for example.

-Through smart contracts and the blockchain the middlemen would be cut out as information could be verified faster.
-Then transaction time, costs and fees would decrease significantly as you wouldn’t need as many intermediaries.
+Through smart contracts and the blockchain, the middlemen would be cut out as information could be verified faster.
+The transaction time, costs, and fees would decrease significantly as you wouldn’t need as many intermediaries.

-Another example is insurance, compare Fintech app Lemonade to that of DeFi procotol Nexus Mutual.
+Another example is insurance, which compares the Fintech app Lemonade to that of DeFi protocol Nexus Mutual.
 Better at both scale and capital efficiency:

 Another use case I thought about was concert tickets.
 Thread here: